 Vertical scaling stresses your software, which must be able to cope effectively and efficiently with the additional hardware power.
 For example, scaling to 128 cores is of little use if your application can handle only 32 processes.

-For more information on vertically scaling InterSystems IRIS data platform, see the chapter “Vertically Scaling InterSystems IRIS”
+For more information on vertically scaling InterSystems IRIS data platform, see System Resource Planning and Management and General Performance Enhancement on InterSystems IRIS Platforms.

 When vertical scaling does not provide the complete solution — for example, when you hit the inevitable hardware (or budget) ceiling — or as an alternative to vertical scaling, some data platform technologies can also be scaled horizontally by clustering a number of smaller servers.
 That way, instead of adding specific components to a single expensive server, you can add more modest servers to the cluster to support your workload as volume increases.
 Typically, this implies dividing the single-server workload into smaller pieces, so that each cluster node can handle a single piece.